Jope31/AlphaBotNext/README.md

 Because Composer executes its daily rebalances at 15:55 ET (must be user requested to Composer), AlphaBot utilizes a two-stage end-of-day pipeline to accurately capture both performance metrics and tomorrow's target allocations.

-1. **Stage 1 (15:54 ET) \- The Math Freeze:** Right before the Composer rebalance blackout, AlphaBot locks in the "Shadow Returns" (the theoretical return if the bot hadn't intervened).
+**Stage 1 (15:54 ET) \- The Math Freeze:** Right before the Composer rebalance blackout, AlphaBot locks in the "Shadow Returns" (the theoretical return if the bot hadn't intervened).
 It calculates the **Guard Alpha** (Saved Percentage) for every triggered symphony.

-2. **Stage 2 (16:00 ET) \- The Holdings Injection:** After the Composer rebalance completes, AlphaBot wakes up briefly to fetch the newly purchased assets from the API and injects them into the daily snapshot.
+**Stage 2 (16:00 ET) \- The Holdings Injection:** After the Composer rebalance completes, AlphaBot wakes up briefly to fetch the newly purchased assets from the API and injects them into the daily snapshot.<br>

-### 6. **Gemini "Quant Analyst" Integration (NEW)**
+6. ### Gemini "Quant Analyst" Integration (NEW)**

 The post\_mortem\_YYYY-MM-DD.json file is specifically structured to be analyzed by a Large Language Model (like Google Gemini).